SuperDiodo/ur_ros_rtde/README.md

 We recommend to use [`moveit_planning`](https://github.com/SuperDiodo/moveit_planning.git), a C++ library which includes utility functions for using ROS2 MoveIt! planning framework.

-In `moveit_planning` README instructions on the setup and its usage can be found.
+In `moveit_planning` instructions on the setup and its usage can be found.